 Diversity and Inclusion Committee

 The mission of the Diversity and Inclusion Committee is to guide the department to develop and implement research-grounded initiatives that will ensure a safe space for all in our community, to foster inclusivity, and to ensure that we succeed as individuals and together.
-As of Fall 2022, the committee includes the following members:
+As of Spring 2024 the committee includes the following members:

 Make Your Voice Heard